devashree-shukla/SwiftMacro/README.md

 # Any macro have below phases

+- created in a special `Package` that depends on [swift-syntax](https://github.com/apple/swift-syntax) library

 1. calling - # / @
 2. declaration - public macro keywords, adds attributes with role, names, arbitary arguments
 3. Implementation